EdgeBox/sync-core-on-premise/docs/Configuration.md

 - `HEALTH_EVENT_LOOP_SAMPLE_INTERVAL` optional, default `50`: How often to run the event loop check in milliseconds, i.e. CPU usage based on ticks of the app.
 - `HEALTH_EVENT_LOOP_LIMIT` optional, default `500`: How long a tick may last before it's considered unhealthy in milliseconds, i.e. the allowed delay for the sample tick to run.
 - `HEALTH_DNS_URL` optional, default `https://www.google.com/`: What URL to use for DNS health checks.
 Should be an external, public service to be comparable to your sites but shouldn't be your sites to avoid cascading failures.
+- `HEALTH_MEMORY_LIMIT` optional, default `512`: How much RAM the application is expected to use in MB before the health check fails.
+Should be your container RAM limit minus 384.

 ## Sync Core